 How to Get Rid of Rats in Your Garden or Ornamental Landscape

-With their sharp teeth and claws, rats can gnaw through anything in your garden and cause devastation to it with frequent burrowing and climbing activities.
+With their sharp teeth and claws, rats can gnaw through anything in your garden and cause devastation with frequent burrowing and climbing activities.
 In addition to eating and tearing down foliage, they will also spread infectious diseases through their prolific urine and waste activities.

-Signs of Rats in Garden and Landscapes
+Signs of Rats in Gardens and Landscapes

 Brown Rat Burrow

 To keep your garden free of rats, it is important to recognize signs of their damage and activity.
-The different variety of rodents that invade gardens or ornamental landscapes are the roof rat, and Norway rat.
-The biggest difference between these two pests in damages is that the Norway rat makes their burrows on the ground whereas roof rats cause significant damages to plants when they travel and make nests in tree and shrub branches.
+The different varieties of rodents that invade gardens or ornamental landscapes are the roof rat and Norway rat.

 How to Keep Rats Out of Your Garden or Landscape

-Rats are most active at night, and during dawn and dusk so you will need to implement these practices before these time frames to prevent them from avoiding treated areas.
+Rats are most active at night and during dawn and dusk, so you will need to implement these practices before these time frames to prevent them from avoiding treated areas.

 Keep Garden and Landscape Clean